MarkWuNLP/ResponseEdit/README.md

 The devlopment environment of the project is windows, so some minor changes may be required when running with Linux.
 ## Acknowledgement
 A large part of this code is borrowed from Open-NMT-Pytorch.

+## Data Format
+train, dev and test data are formatted as

+"current context \t current response \t prototype context \t prototype response" .

+As the input format of our code is "prototype context \t ins words \t del words", you should further format data like that.
+File projects/train.src shows the format of input.

 ## Reference
 Please cite our paper if you use related resource of our code.